microsoft/bonsai-batch/vnet-docs.md

   - Create a [secret](af1904e2-a0a9-4553-9a74-577567df8762) for your application and retrieve the key
   - Use the Azure IAM portal to assign `Contributor` access to the batch pool and virtual network

+## VNet Requirements

+- **Region and subscription**: the VNet must be in the **same subscription and region** as the batch account you use to create the pool
+- **Subnet size**: the subnet must have enough unassigned IP addresses to accommodate the number of VMs targeted for the pool.
+This should equal the number of total nodes you request, i.e., the sum of `LOW_PRI_NODES` and `DEDICATED_NODES` in your configuration file.
+- **Allowed outbound endpoints**: make sure that you have enabled outbound access to the Bonsai service, located at `api.bons.ai:443 `

 ## Adding an Application to AAD

+In order to allow for secure authentication to the Azure Virtual Network, we will need to [register our batch application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) with the Microsoft Identity platform.

 1. Locate your Azure Active Directory (or create a new one) from the Azure portal.
 Locate your tenant-id and copy it to the configuration file `userconfig.ini` under `[SERVICE][TENANT_ID]`.
 2. Navigate to the sidebar to App registrations: